 Compensation claim by employer?

-If the employer asks a question on disability and the job applicant answers it falsely, the Cheltenham case suggests that the employer may be able sue for damages (if it suffers any).
+If the employer asks a question on disability and the job applicant answers it falsely, the Cheltenham case below suggests that the employer may be able sue for damages (if it suffers any).
 However, a claim by the employer for compensation is likely to be very rare in practice.

-Cheltenham Borough Council v Laird (2009)
+Cheltenham Borough Council v Laird, High Court, 2009

 A job applicant did not reveal a mental health history in response to a questionnaire of the employer.
 She was appointed to the job, and the employer subsequently sued for damages.
 Its claim failed since the court held her answers had been accurate, given the wording of the questions asked.
 However, the case indicates that similar claims might succeed in future.

 Since that case, rules have been introduced restricting how far employers can lawfully make pre-employment enquiries on health/disability.
 Also, a compensation claim would presumably not succeed if failure to appoint a person who had disclosed the disability would have been a breach of the Equality Act.